garth-c/r_exploratory_classification_modeling/README.md

                                                             color = '#2c3e50')
 ```

-The results are below: note that churn 'Yes' = 1 and churn 'No' = 0.
-From this plot I can see that the predictors 'contract' and 'online security' are good candidate predictors for the final model.
-Specifically for 'contract', it looks like the factor level 'Month_to_month' is more associated with 'No' churn and 'Two_year' is more associated with 'Yes' churn.
-The rest of the predictors are roughly interpreted in the same way.
+The results are below: note that churn 'Yes' = 1 and churn 'No' = 0
+- From this plot I can see that the predictors 'contract' and 'online security' are good candidate predictors for the final model
+- Specifically for 'contract', it looks like the factor level 'Month_to_month' is more associated with 'No' churn and 'Two_year' is more associated with 'Yes' churn
+- The rest of the predictors are roughly interpreted in the same way

 The business value for this plot is high and various business course corrections are able to made depending on the context of the decisions being made around customer churn being made.

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/bba5760c-0c75-4035-b3a9-c193a37d0979)